 NVivo analyzes your files for commonly occurring themes.
-The identified themes are grouped into proposed nodes and child nodes, and sorted according to number of mentions in the files.
-Click the Expand buttons to view the child nodes for each theme.
+The identified themes are grouped into proposed codes and child codes, and sorted according to number of mentions in the files.
+Click the Expand buttons to view the child codes for each theme.

-Choose the nodes you want to create—by default, all nodes are selected.
-Clear the checkboxes for the nodes you don't want created.
-You can merge and delete nodes later.
-Reorder and organize nodes
+Choose the codes you want to create—by default, all codes are selected.
+Clear the checkboxes for the codes you don't want created.
+You can merge and delete codes later.
+Organize codes and cases

 Select how your text passages will be coded

 Choose how finely NVivo should code text passages: